How to Soundproof a Hollow Door

 The air around you holds trillions of spaced molecules.
 Sound is an energy-filled vibration that travels through these molecules, gradually losing energy when passing through each one.
 Sounds travel through solids, too, which consist of much more densely packed molecules.

 Sounds reach your door in waves.
-When sound waves hit the surface, some of the energy-filled vibrations travel into it, bouncing through molecules and eventually reaching the other side of the door — unless there’s something to absorb or deflect the excess sounds.
+When sound waves hit the surface, some of the energy-filled vibrations travel into it, bouncing through molecules and eventually reaching the other side of the door — unless there is something to absorb or deflect the excess sounds.
 Some sound waves bounce off of surfaces, too, known as reverberation.

 • Airborne noises pass through air, like people talking or the sound of a TV in an adjacent room.